mritools/mrrt.nufft/README.md

 High performance NUFFT based on a port of Jeff Fessler's Matlab NUFFT code from his [image reconstruction toolbox](https://web.eecs.umich.edu/~fessler/code/).

+Much of the code in this module is a based on Matlab routines originally created by Jeff Fessler and his students at the University of Michigan.
+See COPYING for more license info.

+"""

 Basic Usage
 ===========